MeshA*: Efficient Path Planning With Motion Primitives: Conclusion

 \section{Conclusion}

-In this paper we have considered a problem of finding a path composed of the motion primitives that are aligned with the grid representation of the workspace.
-We have suggested a novel way to systematically search for a solution by reasoning over the sequences of augmented grid cells rather than sequences of motion primitives.
-The resultant solver, MeshA*, is provably complete and optimal and is notably faster than the regular A* that searches in the space of motion primitives.
+In this paper, we have considered a problem of finding a path composed of motion primitives that are aligned with the grid representation of the workspace.
+We have suggested a novel way to systematically search for a solution by reasoning over the sequences of augmented grid cells rather than over sequences of motion primitives.
+The resultant solver, MeshA*, is provably complete and optimal and is notably faster than the regular A* search on motion primitives.

-Despite we have considered path planning in 2D when the agent's state is defined as $(x, y, \theta)$, the idea that stands behind MeshA* is applicable to pathfinding in 3D as well as to the cases where the agent's state contains additional variables as long as they can be discretized.
+Despite having considered path planning in 2D when the agent's state is defined as $(x, y, \theta)$, the idea that stands behind MeshA* is applicable to pathfinding in 3D as well as to the cases where the agent's state contains additional variables as long as they can be discretized.
 Adapting MeshA* to such setups is a prominent direction for future work.